 Why People Love to Visit Charleston in the Spring

-Live oaks and azaleas at Magnolia Gardens
+Live oaks and azaleas at Magnolia Gardens; Charleston in the spring is colorful.

 Charleston in the Spring

-ISO 100 24mm f/11 1/25 sec
+Camera Settings ISO 100 24mm f/11 1/25 sec

 Charleston in the Spring